User Flows: 8 Tips For Creating A Super Smooth User Experience

 4. Understand the entry points.

-Once your user journey map is laid out, you should consider the entry points where customers can access your website or product.
-This is essential as user journeys differ depending on where, when and how customers discover your business.
+Once my user journey map is laid out, I consider the entry points where customers can access my website or product.
+This is essential as user journeys differ depending on where, when, and how customers discover your business.
 For example, customers who access your site by direct traffic are going to have a different user journey than those who find your site through organic keywords.
+Watch our video to understand how to create this customer journey map:

 User flows change for customers based on entry points since certain entry points imply that the user is a recurring, loyal customer, while others imply that the user is a first-time visitor.
 If you want to achieve customer success, both types of users need personalized solutions.